CindyJS/website/src/pages/docs/cindygltutorial/textures.md

 Instead of accessing the whole picture via `drawimage`, its colors at a given pixel-coordinate can be read of with [the `imagergb`-function](/ref/Image_Manipulation_and_Rendering.html#imagergb$4).

 If one talks about a certain pixel-coordinate, one needs to specify a coordinate system.
 The function `imagergb(‹pos›,‹pos›,‹imagename›,‹pos›)` returns the color of the at the coordinate given as the fourth argument while assuming that the lower left and right corner coincide with the first two arguments respectively.
 The result is encoded as a 3-component vector with each entry ranging from 0 to 1, representing the RGB-value.
-You can think of pinning the given image on the drawing canvas and accessing the color from that pinned image the the given canvas coordinates.
+You can think of pinning the given image on the drawing canvas and accessing the color from that pinned image the given canvas coordinates.

-The following code reads the color beyound the mouse position:
+The following code reads the color underneath the mouse position:
 ```cindyscript
 drawimage((-1,-1), (1,-1), "earth");
 rgb = imagergb((-1,-1), (1,-1), "earth", mouse());